xemexpress/UniMemo/README.md

 #### Cashierless Stores

 <div style="text-align: justify;">
-Cashierless stores will be opened to automate commodity check, payment and sealing.
+Based on data, cashierless stores will be opened to automate commodity check, payment and sealing.
 </div>